Due Dilligence Commercial Property

 So what can be looked at in ‘due diligence’?
 Consider these:

-• Usually solicitors and/or audit specialists are the nominated parties to undertake the work on behalf of the purchaser.
+• Usually, legal people, solicitors, and/or audit specialists are the nominated parties to undertake the work on behalf of the purchaser.

-• The process is undertaken under the strict control of the Seller.
-It usually occurs in the Seller’s property management office or at the Sellers solicitor’s offices, and is usually in a controlled environment (locked room).
-Only authorized parties are allowed into the room so as to preserve security and confidentiality of documentation.
+• The process is undertaken under the strict control of the seller.
+It usually occurs in the seller’s property management office or at the seller’s solicitor’s offices and is usually in a controlled environment (locked room).
+Only authorized parties are allowed into the room so as to preserve the security and confidentiality of the documentation.

-• A good Agent or Broker will provide total support to the Due Diligence activity.
-Expect Due Diligence to check just about everything involved in the sale.
+• A good agent or broker will prepare for property investigations and provide total support for the due diligence activity.
+Expect due diligence to check just about everything involved in the property sale.

 The five professional areas usually covered are:-